Al-Murphy/koo-lab.github.io/Research.md

 </p>

 <p align="justify">
 	<b>Design principles</b> can help create an inductive bias that guides parameters to learn human-interpretable, biologically-meaningful representations (see Fig. below).
-For instance, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular AI model for regulatory genomics, directly affects the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
+Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular AI model for regulatory genomics, directly affects the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
 More recently, we demonstrated that highly divergent activation functions, such as an exponential, encourages CNNs to learn more interpretable representations <a href="https://www.biorxiv.org/content/10.1101/650804v1.abstract">[2]</a>.
 </p>